 If an incident occurs, you should designate a task force to handle it.
 This team should be identified in advance, with clearly stated roles and responsibilities for each member.
 Among the roles should include:

-You incident response plan may have some aspects that are related to your Disaster Recovery Plan.
+Your incident response plan may have some aspects that are related to your Business Continuity Plan.
 In fact, you may want to look at updating both policies around the same time.

-If your company has clients that care about security, you might see questions about both of these policies on a vendor assessment security questionnaire.
+If your company has clients that audit vendor security, you might see questions about these policies on a vendor assessment security questionnaire.

-Do you have a policy and plan in place for responding to security incidents?
+Do you have policies in place for responding to security incidents?